riscv-boom/riscv-boom/ci/README.md

 get a paid account with better docker instances (or to use machine for now and stop using once machine is a paid service which might happen soon).
 (Note 1/5/19 BoomConfig seems to suffer from same issue)

+* How to get more coverage of pipeline using something like csmith and/or riscv-torture.